kendallzoe/kendallzoe.github.io/pages/about-me.md

 permalink: /about-me.html

 about:
-  name: Ta'quavian Johnson
+  name: Kendall Clayton
-  role: Junior, Electrical Engineering Major at Example University
+  role: Senior, Advertising Major with CS minor at the University of Illinois
   image: /assets/images/me.jpg
   linkedin: https://www.linkedin.com/in/taquavian-johnson/
   bio: |
-    I’m currently a junior studying Electrical Engineering at Example University in Atlanta, Georgia.
-I expect to graduate in 2026.
+    I’m currently a Senioor studying Advertising at University of Illinois at Urbana Champaign.
+    I expect to graduate in 2026!

     My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.